IdleRPGBot/rateway/USER_GUIDE.md

 ## Receiving gateway events

-Normal gateway events that you subscribed to with intents from rateway will be sent with a routing key of _DISCORD_EVENT_NAME_, please refer [to Discord's docs](https://discord.com/developers/docs/topics/gateway#commands-and-events-gateway-events) for the specifics.
+Normal gateway events that you subscribed to with intents from rateway will be sent with a routing key of _DISCORD_EVENT_NAME_, please refer [to Discord's docs](https://discord.com/developers/docs/topics/gateway#commands-and-events-gateway-events) for the specifics (rateway uses the **gateway v8**).
 The content of the message will be the according payload JSON.

 To implement reading a consumer, you could do: